How Long Does it Take to Learn Animation?

 What Can You Do with Animation?

 Learning animation opens doors to different fields.
 The most obvious field is filmmaking: producing visual effects, developing computer-generated special effects, or creating images for any media type.
-Movies, television, the internet, and (video) games all rely on Animators for their products.
-Yet, Animators can also work as Medical or Mathematical Animators, Illustrators, Games Developers, and VFX Artists.
-Illustrators focus on still images, both hand-drawn and computer-generated, while Medical or Mathematical Animators, Games Developers and VFX Artists develop 3D moving images.
+Movies, television, the internet, and video games all rely on animators for their products.
+Yet, animators can also work as Medical or Mathematical Animators, Illustrators, Game Developers, and VFX Artists.
+Illustrators focus on still images, both hand-drawn and computer-generated, while Medical or Mathematical Animators, Game Developers, and VFX Artists develop 3D moving images.

-The software that Animators use day in and day out is just plain fun!
+The software that animators use day in and day out is just plain fun!
 After Effects and Premiere Pro are the go-to animation software for professionals.
-After Effects allows users to complete video compositing, motion graphics design, and animation projects.
+After Effects allows users to perform video compositing, motion graphics, and animation tasks.
 Animators also learn software like Photoshop and Cinema 4D.
-Each type of software performs a specific function, such as image generating or developing special effects; Animators using multiple types of software can layer them to create stunning work.
+Each type of software performs a specific function such as image generation or developing special effects; animators using multiple types of software can layer them to create stunning work.

 Learning how to make complex, detailed animated models for creative or technical purposes can be very time-consuming.
-While learning the basics of animation software, like After Effects, can be done in only a few days to a few weeks, learning the advanced techniques will take much longer.
-In addition, because digital animation is often so detailed, students will be encouraged to go slowly at the start of their training.
-All in all, even setting aside hours a day to dedicated study, learning digital animation can take several months and will often take more than a year of study.
+While learning the basics of animation software, like After Effects, can be done in only a few days to a few weeks, mastering advanced techniques takes much longer.
+In addition, because digital animation is often highly detailed, students will be encouraged to take their time at the beginning of their training.
+All in all, even if setting aside hours a day for dedicated study, learning digital animation can take several months and may often take over a year of study.

 Other Factors

-While animation can take a long time to master, some individual factors will impact the time it takes to learn.
-These include familiarity with digital design skills, background knowledge of animation, and the kinds of projects a student wishes to pursue.
+Although animation can take time to master, some individual factors will impact the time it takes to learn.
+These include familiarity with digital design tools, prior knowledge of animation, and the kinds of projects a student wishes to pursue.

 Prior Design Experience